ansal/ansal.github.io/_posts/2019-04-07-writing-a-simple-web-server-in-python.markdown

 date:   2019-04-07 15:16:00
 ---

+And learning about Python's Sockets and HTTP too!

 Last year I read a couple of networking text books - [Computer networking by UCLouvain](http://cnp3book.info.ucl.ac.be/) and [Computer networking by Tanenbaum](https://www.goodreads.com/book/show/166190.Computer_Networks).
 Since